noahehall/theBookOfNoah/aws_dynamodb.md

 ### control plane
   - let you create and manage tables, indexes, streams, an dother objects that are dependent on tables
   1. CreateTable: creates a new table/one/more secondary indexes, and enable streams for the table
+    - TableName: name of table
+    - KeySchema: attributes that are used for the primary key
+    - AttributeDefinitinos: data types for the key schema attributes
+    - ProvisionedThroughput: number of reads and writes per second for this table -
+    ```
+      {
+          TableName : "Music",
+          KeySchema: [
+              {
+                  AttributeName: "Artist",
+                  KeyType: "HASH", //Partition key
+              },
+              {
+                  AttributeName: "SongTitle",
+                  KeyType: "RANGE" //Sort key
+              }
+          ],
+          AttributeDefinitions: [
+              {
+                  AttributeName: "Artist",
+                  AttributeType: "S"
+              },
+              {
+                  AttributeName: "SongTitle",
+                  AttributeType: "S"
+              }
+          ],
+          ProvisionedThroughput: {
+              ReadCapacityUnits: 1,
+              WriteCapacityUnits: 1
+          }
+      }
+    ```
   2. DescribeTable: returns info about a table, e.g. primary key schema, throughput settings, index information, etc
   3. ListTables: returns the naes of all of your tables in a list
   4. UpdateTable: modifies the settings of a table/indexes, creates/remove new indexes on a table, modify stream settings for a table